grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

     expect(screen.getByText('2 мин 48 сек')).toBeInTheDocument();
   });
 ````
-Another test is to make sure that if user clicks on a
+Another test is to make sure that if a user clicks on a
 day, the date of the day becomes active:

 ````typescript jsx